 In early 20th century two more tigers were killed in the Yeo Chu Kang and Choa Chu Kang areas by white hunters, and their treated heads and skins would occupy a pride of place in their spacious living rooms to be admired by their friends for their hosts’ hunting prowess!
 In 1902, a tiger, was even found hiding in the billiards and bar room of the world enowned Raffles Hotel, which was touted by a famous British writer as the “Legend of the East”.
 A local team was summoned to the hotel and one of them fired five shots in the dark and the tiger was killed.
 How it was found there remains a mystery to this day.
 This same billiards table and bar room is still a popular haunt and attraction in this hotel built in 1885.

 The very last tiger was reported killed by a local team of amateur hunters in 1930 in the vicinity of Choa Chu Kang.
 This killing alarmed Singaporeans and was widely published by the media.
-Some nature lovers asserted that they subsequently came upon an abandoned tiger lair in a small stretch of forested land in the West coast area.
+Some nature lovers asserted that they subsequently came upon an abandoned tiger lair in a small stretch of forest land in the West coast area.
 This claim was investigated and found to be unfounded.
 No more tigers had ever been sighted thereafter as Singapore became a well developed garden city it is today.

 My viewers would like to know whether tigers were the natives of Singapore?
-The established opinion is that as this island state is very close to Johore (in Peninsular Malaysia), which was and still is covered by immense forested areas, tigers, which are good swimmers, could swim across the narrow Johore Strait, in search of greener pastures and set up home there.
+The established opinion is that as this island state is very close to Johore (in Peninsular Malaysia), which was and still is covered by immense jungle areas, tigers, which are good swimmers, could swim across the narrow Johore Strait, in search of greener pastures and set up home there.

 Two more tiger scares took place in Singapore towards the close of the last century in a nearby off-shore island , Pulau Ubin, which was widely publicised in all the local media and created some panic among the some 200 islanders living there.
 In 1991, some islanders were alarmed by the roars of some animals at night which they thought came from a tiger.
-Troops were called in to search the island’s forested areas and elephant foot prints were found and the invading wild elephant was eventually captured and freed by zoo officials in the Johore forests.
+Troops were called in to search the island’s forest areas and elephant foot prints were found and the invading wild elephant was eventually captured and freed by zoo officials in the Johore forests.
 The zoo experts said the animal could swim across from the narrow Johore Strait and landed in Pulau Ubin.

-Another tiger alert happened in 1997 when several islanders believed they saw what looked like a tiger near their dwellings at the fringe of the forests searching for food at night.
+Another tiger alert happened in 1997 when several islanders believed they saw what looked like a tiger near their dwellings at the fringe of the forest searching for food at night.
 They were warned to stay indoors while another careful search was conducted over several days and nights but no traces of any tiger or other large animals were found.
 Both the islanders and tourists in search of natures’ delights were relieved as this island is a favourite spot with nature lovers, as it is only a shot boat ride from highly urbanised Singapore City on the mainland.

 Since then no more elephant or tiger scares have disturbed the peace of the Lion City!